18. Changing Horace settings

 18.1.
 Horace Config

 The Horace config (hor_config) manages configuration features of the Horace library functions, such as how functions handle NaN and inf, the verbosity of the code and whether to use compiled C++ accelerator codes.
-It also contains references to the hpc_config to manage high-performance functionality.
+It also contains references to the hpc_config to manage high-performance functionality and parallel_config to control the parameters of parallel jobs.

 hor_config with properties: